 There is nothing on earth more devastating and tragic than the loss of a child.

-The grief that a parent feels when their child is no longer living is unbearable and even after much time has passed the pain never completely goes away.
+The grief that a parent feels when their child is no longer living is unbearable and even after much time has passed, the pain never completely disappears.

-However, there are things that grieving parents can do to move forward and to work through their emotions during the difficult days, months and years following the death of their child.
+However, some things grieving parents can do to move forward and work through their emotions during the difficult days, months, and years following the death of their child.

 Read on to learn more about losing a child and how you can begin the healing process.

 In the Arms of an Angel: Coping With the Loss of a Child